base-org/brand-kit/guides/editorial-style-guide.md

 - Keep all contributors on the same page about editorial standards
 - Align all communications from Base tonally

+## Why use the style guide?

+If you use the style guide, you'll help us tell the Base story in a consistent way.
+And you'll be more likely to get amplification from the Base core team and other members of the Base ecosystem.

 ## About Base

-Base is an Ethereum Layer 2 (L2) network offering a secure, low-cost, developer-friendly way for anyone, anywhere, to build onchain.
+Base is an Ethereum Layer 2 (L2) offering a secure, low-cost, builder-friendly way for anyone, anywhere, to build onchain.

 ## Critical Style Conventions

-- Write ‘Base’, not BASE, Base Chain, or Base Network
+- **Write ‘Base’**, not BASE, Base Chain, or Base Network
-- Use the word ‘onchain’ instead of ‘web3’ or ‘crypto’
+- **Use the word ‘onchain’** instead of ‘web3’ or ‘crypto’ — and it's spelled "onchain" or "Onchain" not "on-chain" or "on chain" or "On Chain"
 - Use technical terms sparingly, and when you do, work to explain them in full
 - When referring to price, use ETH and not USD

 ## Writing Guidelines

-**Emphasize Base's vision**
+**Emphasize Base's vision and mission**

-Base has a grand vision to bring a billion people onchain, and a more compact vision to build a global onchain economy that increases innovation, creativity, and freedom.
+Base has a grand vision to bring a billion people onchain and a mission to build a global onchain economy that increases innovation, creativity, and freedom.
 Highlight how Base aims to make this decentralized future more accessible for everyone, everywhere.

 **Highlight progress and what’s next**